|Harbor Beach, MI|

 A celebration that included a chicken BBQ, live music, and maritime speakers was held in Harbor Beach on July 31, 2010 to recognize the long-awaited transfer.
 That day also marked the debut of public tours to Harbor Beach Lighthouse.

 The energetic preservation society has replaced windows and hardwood floors in the lighthouse, acquired a landing dock to facilitate tours, restored the tower’s bronze portholes, and installed solar-powered LED lights to illuminate the exterior of the lighthouse.
+In 2015, a replica fourth-order Fresnel lens, crafted by Artworks Florida, was installed in the lantern room in time for the 130th anniversary of the original lighting of the lighthouse.
 The restored lighthouse serves as a symbol of Harbor Beach and attracts visitors from far and wide for its annual tours.

 Located at the end of a detached breakwater in